lqdev/luisquintanilla.me/_src/posts/generate-mecard-qr-code-fsharp.md

 ![MECARD QR CODE](/images/generate-mecard-qr-code-fsharp/mecard.svg)

-Scanning the QR Code with a smartphone would then immediately.
+Scanning the QR Code with a smartphone would then immediately recognize it as a contact and prompt you to save the contact information to your device.

 ## Conclusion